earthstar-project/earthstar/README.md

 Note that everything happens in batches instead of infinite streams.
 The code avoids using streams.

+For *efficient* sync, we'll use something similar to [this set reconciliation algorithm described by Aljoscha Meyer](https://github.com/AljoschaMeyer/set-reconciliation/).

 ### HTTP API

 This is out of date -- See earthstar-pub for the latest